JasonHitching/sequelize-orm-mysql/README.md

   - Local instance MySQL:
     - username ('root' unless changed when starting connection)
     - password (whatever you set up when configuring)
-- npm install to install all required packages
+- `npm install` to install all required packages

-Once all the initial setup is complete executing `node booking-model.js` from within 'api\sequelize\models\booking-model.js' will execute the program.
+If all initial setup is completed, executing `node booking-model.js` from within the `api\sequelize\models\booking-model.js` directory will execute the program.